-The microclimates inside these New York spas are pretty much the opposite of what you’ll find out there on the sidewalk.
+The microclimates inside these spas in NYC are pretty much the opposite of what you’ll find out there on the sidewalk.
 Hide from the wind at these luxurious water spas, steam rooms and bathhouses, where you can kick back in a hot tub, get a massage, or just let the warm air melt all the tension out of your bones.

 RECOMMENDED: 50 ways to warm up in NYC